ajason13/webdriverioSample/README.md

 ### Pull Requests

-- When PR is created, a build will be sent to a Windows VM and runs `wdio-local`.
+- When PR is created, a build will be sent to a Ubuntu VM and runs `wdio-local`.
 If the run passes, then the PR can be merged.
 If the run fails, then PR won't merge.
 New commits to the branch/PR will re-run.